Chasia Bornstein-Bielicka: Resistance after the Liquidation of the Bialystok Ghetto

 After the liquidation of the Bialystok ghetto, six connections remained in the city: Hasya Bilitsky, Haika Grossman, a member of Hashomer Hatzair and one of the leaders of the underground in Bialystok, Bronia Klibanski, a member of the Dror youth movement and a member of the "Anti- Fascist Cell in Bialystok," Lisa Chapnik, a member of the Komsomol youth movement in Grodno, Anya Rod, a communist, an IL member of the Bialystok ghetto, and one of the founders of the anti-fascist committee in the ghetto, and the Vilnius (Vilna) partisan organization, which liaised with the partisan battalion in the Bialystok forests.

 In her book, "One of the Few", Bornstein-Bielicka notes German residents who assisted her and the other liaisons on their way and formed a German cell in the underground.
 Among them was Arthur Schade, a German communist who also assisted many Jews and took part in underground activities, and Otto Bossa, a German who assisted many Jews, with whom Bornstein-Bielicka worked.
 Bossa became a spy and a significant partner of Bornstein-Bielicka in her activities.
 "And so it was.
 For almost a whole year, until August 1944, the man did not stop helping.
 At one point he was no longer just an assistant, but became a partner and an entrepreneur."

 In July 1944, due to the advance of the Russian army and the beginning of the withdrawal of the German army, Bornstein-Bielicka, along with her close friends, was asked to draw a map of all the German positions and bases in the vicinity of Bialystok.
-In joint forces with Otto Bosa, Arthur Shade, and the remaining underground members, field data was collected and Bornstein-Bielicka drew an accurate map of the array.
+In joint forces with Otto Bossa, Arthur Schade, and the remaining underground members, field data was collected and Bornstein-Bielicka drew an accurate map of the array.
 At the same time at the request of Bossa, Bornstein-Bielicka and the other activists in the underground moved in to his office and apartment, as Bossa feared that during the last days of the war the Poles would harm them.

-As Soviet troops advanced, Bornstein-Bielicka and Arthur Shade joined the partisan forces in the forests.
+As Soviet troops advanced, Bornstein-Bielicka and Arthur Schade joined the partisan forces in the forests.
 They passed the map to the commander of the partisan unit which passed the Red Army headquarters.
 Thanks to this map, the Russians occupied Bialystok without any casualties.

 After the war, Bornstein-Bielicka, Lisa Chipnik, and Anya Rod received the highest award of the Red Army for Civilian Excellence: "Soviet Medal of Excellence, First Class."